 Reach the highest stair.
 (West Seattle)

-Located in West Seattle, Myrtle Reservoir Park is home to the highest point and the highest stair in the city.
+Located in West Seattle, Myrtle Reservoir Park is home to the city’s highest point and stairs.
 In only 40 steps, reach 520 feet above sea level with views of downtown, the Cascade mountains and a set of markers pointing toward other, shorter hills, each noting their elevation.

 Since this is a quick climb, you’ll have plenty of time to enjoy the wonderful playground.
 It has two areas for different ages and a super-fun climbing structure.
-In addition, there’s a flat circular path at the top of the park, especially good for beginning bike riders.
+In addition, there’s a flat circular path at the top of the park, perfect for beginning bike riders.

 Restrooms: None at the park, but Walt Hundley Playfield is a block away and has an outside restroom, plus another playground.